|

 Ramanathaswamy Temple in Rameshwaram, Tamil Nadu

-Ramanathaswamy temple is one of the four Hindu pilgrimage sites associated with Ramayana, where people come for salvation.
+Ramanathaswamy temple in Rameshwaram is one of the four Hindu pilgrimage sites associated with Ramayana, where people come for salvation.
 I’m not particularly religious, but what I was interested in was the architecture.
 The temple has the longest corridor in India with 1212 ornate pillars and 22 holy springs.
+Besides this temple, there are many other religious sites related to lord Rama here.
+You can also visit the beautiful town of Dhanushkodi, which is named after the spot from where Rama is believed to have started the construction of Rama Setu, a bridge to reach Sri Lanka.

 Meenakshi Temple in Madurai, Tamil Nadu